-We continue to actively and aggressively provide institution-wide programs and services to educate our students and university community on responsible conduct, the meaning of consent, how to properly report cases of sexual misconduct, and how to hold individuals accountable for their behavior.

-If you experience sexual misconduct, FSU wants to assist you.
+FSU continues to provide institution-wide programs and services to educate our students and university community on responsible conduct, the meaning of consent, how to properly report cases of sexual misconduct, and how to hold individuals accountable for their behavior.
+If an individual experiences sexual misconduct, FSU wants to assist them.
 FSU's policies prohibit retaliation for making complaints of sexual misconduct.
-You have rights and options.
-Go to
+Victims of sexual misconduct have rights and options.
+Please visit: knowmore.fsu.edu or titleix.fsu.edu for more information.